The Call for Abstracts is now closed. Thank you to those who submitted.

 The American Academy of Physical Medicine and Rehabilitation (AAPM&R) invites you to submit your clinical and basic science research findings to be considered for inclusion in the 2019 Annual Assembly, being held November 14-17 in San Antonio, TX.
-ALL submissions are due by March 8, 2019.
-Late submissions will not be accepted.

 Policies and Guidelines